 I’m going to bring our ugly but perfectly good rolling chair back to life.
 And since I work from home and do a lot of sitting time for my job and blog a comfy and pretty chair is a must.

 Let’s start by showing you how bad our old chair looked.
-It’s a bit more dusty from being in the garage during the makeover but when I bought it for $8 from a Facebook buy/sell group it looked pretty much like you see it with all the stains and spots.
+It’s a bit more dusty from being in the garage during the makeover than when I bought it for $8 from a Facebook buy/sell group.

 It’s a heavy chair and very well made with a comfy seat that I’ve been meaning to reupholster for the more than few years we’ve owned it.
 Again, why do I wait so long to make things pretty?
 Don’t answer that 🙂 #procrastinator

 This mauve chair must have been from the 90’s.
 Can you imagine what the rest of the office looked like?

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).